noahadvs/yakuake-breeze_perfect_dark/README.md

     git clone https://github.com/noahadvs/yakuake-breeze_perfect_dark.git ~/.local/share/yakuake/kns_skins/yakuake-breeze_perfect_dark

 There are scripts in the `customizations` folder that you can use to customize the theme.
+Inkscape must be installed in order for them to work.